junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### draft notes

-> Dean's devastated, more repressed to keep himself away from Cas, disguises as anger toward Cas even after Cas comes back to bunker after losing angel tablet (gut open by Naomi/Crowley, not recovered as quickly as he'd wish)
->
-> Cas gets pushed away by Dean's pride and angry attitude, being blamed by Dean for everything (like canon S08E21/22), but Dean regrets immediately when Cas's almost pushed to leave
->
 > Dean apologizes and goes soft and asks Cas to stay, confesses the curse
 >
 > They agree they'll research on reversing the curse but it's lower priority than finding ways to save Sam, Cas agrees to help, but also very hesitantly express he's fine to lose his power, willing to sacrifice his power if it saves Sam, proposing them to kiss